 \subsection{Controllability}

-\textbf{Blockwise Disentanglement.} Figure~\ref{fig:control} demonstrates the video controllability of \ourmes\ in comparison with baseline methods, highlighting our model's superior capability of disentanglement between motion and content.
+\textbf{Block-wise disentanglement.} Figure~\ref{fig:control} demonstrates the video controllability of \ourmes\ in comparison with baseline methods, highlighting our model's superior capability for disentanglement between motion and content.
 The analysis follows a systematic procedure: we first generate a base video sequence, then apply a controlled modification by adding a value to specific motion-related latent variables.

 For \ourmes, we modify one dimension of the style dynamics $\rvz_t^s$.
-For StyleGAN-V and MoStGAN-V, we manipulate one dimension of its (latent) motion code.
+For StyleGAN-V and MoStGAN-V, we manipulate one dimension of their (latent) motion code.
 We apply equivalent modifications to the corresponding latent dimensions in each baseline model.
-To validate the consistency of our controllability analysis, we randomly sample three distinct video sequences and apply identical modifications to their respective latent representations.
-DIGAN is not compared since there are no specific variables for motion.
+To validate the consistency of our controllability analysis, we randomly sample three distinct video sequences and apply identical modifications to their respective latent representations. \syf{Other baselines} are not compared since there are no specific variables with semantic information.

 The results show that our proposed \ourmes\ model learns a disentangled representation that effectively separates style dynamics from content elements.
 (1) This disentanglement enables independent manipulation of motion characteristics while preserving content consistency.
 (2) A key advantage of this approach is that identical modifications to the style latent space consistently produce similar motion patterns across different content identities.
 Baseline models achieve only partial disentanglement, exhibiting two major limitations: (1) visual distortions of the modified videos and (2) inconsistent or misaligned motion patterns when applied to different identities.

-\textbf{Componenet-wise Disentanglement.} We further illustrate the precise control over individual motion components.
-This capability is enabled by the component-wise identifiability of our model, which ensures that each latent dimension corresponds to a specific and interpretable motion attribute.
+\textbf{Component-wise disentanglement.} We also show the precise control over individual motion components.
+This capability is enabled by the component-wise identifiability of our model,